Girl, 11, missing after entering River Thames ‘had been paddling’

 Emergency services launched a “large-scale response” to the incident, the force said, but the search was later scaled down, with London Ambulance Service (LAS), London Fire Brigade (LFB) and the RNLI saying crews had been stood down.

-The neighbour called Ms Benadjaoud, who said she then went to pick up a nearby life ring.
+The girl returned home while the boy told Ms Rajaendram where the incident took place.

-The girl had entered the water from Barge House Causeway, which is a concrete slope that goes directly into the River Thames and is used to transport boats, Ms Benadjaoud said.
+Ms Rajaendram then called her neighbour, Kerry Benadjaoud, 62, who took a life ring down to the water but could not see the girl.

-A man told Ms Benadjaoud that he had called the police, she said, adding: “But he said at the time he could see her (the girl’s) hands going down.
+A man said he had called the police, Ms Benadjaoud told PA, adding: “But he said at the time he could see her (the girl’s) hands going down.
 So, by the time I got down there with the ring I couldn’t find her.”

-Ms Benadjaoud said she found shoes, a sock, a coat and a phone near the river, and handed the items to the police.
+The lifelong area resident said she discovered shoes, a sock, a coat and a phone near the river, and handed the items to the police.

 “Apparently she was paddling, so her socks and shoes were off, her coat, then she must have slipped and gone down”, she added.

-Ms Benadjaoud said she spoke to a child, around eight or nine years old, who had been with the girl.
+Ms Benadjaoud said the boy who had been with the girl was around eight or nine years old.

 She told PA: “The little boy turned around and said ‘I tried to hold her hand but it slipped’.